radius-project/design-notes/cli/2024-06-04-aws-irsa-support.md

 We might want to rename `rad credential register aws` command  to `rad credential register aws access-keys` and document this is not required for irsa.

 We will need to update the Radius Helm chart to allow the user to enable IRSA during installation with the `global.awsIRSA.roleARN` value.
 This must be passed to all charts through values and when the value is set service accounts should be annotated with roleARN.
-# ----------------------------------------------------------------------------

 ### Implementation Details

 #### UCP

-UCP should be updated to craete a credential based on RoleARN and service access token, when teh environment variables are set.
-It should then authenticate with AWS using this.
+UCP is responsible for communicating with AWS to deploy AWS resources.
+Therefore ucp's service-account will be annotated with AWS RoleARN.

 #### Bicep

-n/a
+This document covers Radiu's ability to use IRSA as authentication method with AWS.
+Therfore we do not have to introduce any bicep changes.

 #### Deployment Engine

+DE does not talk to AWS directly.
+Therefore no changes are required.

+#### Core RP  / Recipes RP

+Terraform provider requires AWS credentials in order to deploy recipes.
+Therefore rp's service-account will be annotated with AWS RoleARN.

-Deployment Engine should be updated to craete a credential based on RoleARN and service access token, when teh environment variables are set.
+Both UCP and RP should be updated to create a credential based on RoleARN and service access token, when the environment variables are set.
 It should then authenticate with AWS using this.
+We use aws-sdk-2 libraries already.
+Therefore we should be able to create the new AWS Credential type that is based on IRSA.

-#### Core RP
+#### Multi tenancy

-?

-#### Portable Resources / Recipes RP

-n/a

 ### Error Handling